somhi/jtframe/doc/video.md

 Note that the blanking period also gets scaled by the same factor.
 H/V sync adjustment occurs before the scaling.

 The monitor may completely lose sync for some settings.
 Note that this is a secondary feature, which I cannot fully test, and receives less development attention.

+# Frame Buffer

+There is a line-based frame buffer available in the MiSTer and Pocket targets.
+It is line based because the frame buffer is drawn line by line and read line by line.
+This is enough for games that do not rotate the screen, and thus sprites can be drawn line by line.

+To enable it use **JTFRAME_LF_BUFFER**.
+Refer to the standard include files to see which ports are required on the game side to access it.
+This buffer is not compatible with high speed DDR load in MiSTer.

+The buffer was developed for the Out Run core but it is easier to test it with _Pirate ship Higemaru_ because the compilation time is much shorter. _Higemaru_ itself does not require it and it shouldn't be distributed with it enabled but it has been adapted so it is compatible with it by using the macros:

+`jtcore hige -pocket -d JTFRAME_LF_BUFFER -d JTFRAME_LFBUF_CLR=15`

+The macro **JTFRAME_LFBUF_CLR** sets the color used to clean the buffer.
+The default is 0, which suits Out Run, but CAPCOM games normally require 15.